SuperNOVAS v1.5

 Functions

-short make_cat_entry (const char *restrict star_name, const char *restrict catalog, long cat_num, double ra, double dec, double pm_ra, double pm_dec, double parallax, double rad_vel, cat_entry *star)
+short make_cat_entry (const char *restrict name, const char *restrict catalog, long cat_num, double ra, double dec, double pm_ra, double pm_dec, double parallax, double rad_vel, cat_entry *source)

 int make_cat_object (const cat_entry *star, object *source)